outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - time as:
       - energy store
         - if time exists, it means change is possible, because energy has been organized in a structure that allows change to occur, meaning structures have developed, meaning efficient structures have been found (organization of energy formats)
+        - can you attract other spacetimes so theyre adjacent by storing energy in a way that is adjacent to their storage methods

   - give example of deriving formula with definitions of components